 In celebration of its 10th anniversary, WSJ.
 Magazine has released multiple covers — a trend this season.

-Certain major covers (like those of CR Fashion Book, Interview, and V, have yet to be revealed, but are bound to be coming out soon.
+Certain major covers (like those of Interview and V) have yet to be revealed, but are bound to be coming out soon.
 Check this space over the coming weeks for more updates.